ghostoninternet/PhucPhuc-Vault/React Basic - Meta Front-end Coursera/Week 2 - React Basic.md

 >**state data**: Data inside the components that it controls and can mutate.

 ## Hooks
->One key benefit of hooks is that they solve the problem of unnecessary code reuse across components.
+>One **key benefit** of hooks is that they solve the problem of unnecessary code reuse across components.
 >
 >**HOOKS**: functions that let you hook into **React state** and lifecycle features from components.
->**useState hook**: this hook is used to manage the state within a component and keep track of it.
+>`useState` **hook**: this hook is used to manage the state within a component and keep track of it.
 >	1. Import the **useState** `import React, {useState} from 'react'`
 >	2. Declare a **state variable** `const [state, setState] = useState(initialState)`
 >	3. Provide any name `const [showMenu, setShowMenu] = useState(false)`
+>		The `useState(false)` return a pair which is an array with two items.
 >Calling **useState** will do two things:
 >1.
-Create a state variable with an initial value --> `showMenu`
+Create a state variable with an initial value --> `showMenu` that represents the current state
 >2.
-Creates a function to set that state variable's value --> `setShowMenu`
+Creates a function to set that state variable's value --> `setShowMenu`, this function is used to update the value of `showMenu` bypassing
 >**useState** hook should be called at the top level of your component.
 You can use this hook to track any kind of data: string, number, arrays, Booleans or objects.
 >
 >Hooks also come with a set of rules, that you need to follow while using them: